Skip to main content

 MCP server allowlist

-Vectimus blocks all MCP tool calls by default (rule vectimus-base-030).
+Vectimus blocks all MCP tool calls by default (rule vectimus-mcp-001).
 This prevents agents from communicating with unapproved MCP servers.

 Auto-discovery during init